adamnapieralski/weatherapp/README.md

 ### [Robot-framework](https://robotframework.org/) tests
 #### With docker

-Robot framework tests can be run with docker-compose up in e2e/robot-framework.
-This way [wiremock] is utilized as backend API mock server, providing deterministic responses for tests.
+Robot framework tests can be run with `docker-compose up` in e2e/robot-framework.
+This way [wiremock] is utilized as mock OpenWeatherMap API, providing deterministic responses data for tests.

 #### Without docker
 * In e2e/robot-framework directory run: